ENVIRONMENTAL RESTORATION

 Program Tasks

-• Develop and implement the Wetland Protection Plan (WPP) within ERD.
+• Develop and implement the Wetland Protection Program (WPP) within the Environmental Resources Department.

 • Conduct functional habitat assessments of current and newly acquired Tribal wetland areas and calculate mitigation values in accordance with federal and state regulatory frameworks.